priyankamadhwal/Python-Practice/Automate the Boring Stuff with Python/Projects/README.md

 **3. PASSWORD LOCKER**
 A simple script to manage passwords that will copy any account password to the clipboard so that you can then simply paste it into the website’s Password field.

+**4. BULLET POINT ADDER**
+This script will get the text from the clipboard, add a star and space to the beginning of each line, and then paste this new text to the clipboard.